BoomTown at Wildwood

 WHAT YOU NEED TO KNOW

 The site currently features 50 beds across two cabins, each equipped with private stalls and showers.
-There’s also ample shaded ground for tent camping (we’ll announce perks for tent camping soon).
+There’s also ample shaded ground for tent camping.
 Whether you prefer the comfort of a cabin or the full wasteland experience of camping, you’ll find a space that fits your playstyle.

 Medical Sleep & Out-of-Character Sleep